-Note: Routine questions such as "Where is the exam?" or "What chapters are covered for the midterm?" (and so on) may already be addressed on the course website and are listed in the tentative Lecture Schedule.
+Note: Routine questions such as "When and where is the exam?" or "What chapters are covered for the midterm?" (and so on) may already be addressed on the course website and are listed in the tentative Lecture Schedule.

 Assessment Methods